 By using real-time content, big data analytics, machine learning and a single system of engagement, supply chain leaders can manage risk, improve efficiency, eliminate blind spots by achieving true in-transit visibility of their supply chain.

-4 Things Netflix Does That Are Inspiration for Supply Chain Visibility
+4 Things Netflix Does That Could Improve Your Supply Chain Visibility

-Here are four components that Netflix successfully employed that can be a model for transforming your supply chain:
+Here are four components that Netflix successfully employed that can be a model for transforming your supply chain with better visibility:

 1. Streaming and real-time content